pamadrian/backend-cool-story-bro/CHECKLIST.md

 ## SET UP BACK END

-1. SET UP DB URL ## DONE
+1. SET UP DB URL

+# DONE

-2. RUN NPM I ## DONE
+2. RUN NPM I

+# DONE

-3. CREATE MODELS FOR SPACE & STORY ## DONE
+3. CREATE MODELS FOR SPACE & STORY

+# DONE

-4. SET UP MIGRATIONS FOR SPACE & STORY ## DONE
+4. SET UP MIGRATIONS FOR SPACE & STORY

+# DONE

-5. DO DATABASE VALIDATIONS USING THE SEQUELIZE MODELS ## DONE
+5. DO DATABASE VALIDATIONS USING THE SEQUELIZE MODELS

+# DONE

 6. SET UP RELATIONS:
+   space belongs to user - > user has one space
+   # DONE
-   space belongs to user - > user has one space ## DONE story belongs to space - > space has many stories ## DONE
+   story belongs to space - > space has many stories
+   # DONE
 7. ADD SEEDS (at least 2 spaces and 4 stories)

+# DONE

 8. TRY OUT QUERIES

+# DONE

+## FEATURE 1

+1. FRONTEND ROUTE '/' DISPLAYS A LIST OF SPACES

+- Set up a GET - /spaces route that returns all spaces
+- Test it! via browser or via httpie.

+# DONE

+2. SPACES HAVE A BACKGROUND COLOR

+# DONE

+3. DATA IS MANAGED USING REDUX
+4. EACH SPACE HAS A VISIT SPACE BUTTON, IT LINKS TO A SPACE'S DETAILS.

 #### Frontend